monsoonco/Middleman-AWS-Prismic-CircleCi/README.md

 1. Setup your Github account with [CircleCi](https://circleci.com/).
 2. In CircleCi, add your project/repo.
-3. Add environmental variables for each respective project.
-Go to your project, click the gear icon in upper right hand corner, Tweaks > Environmental variables.
-   Add AWS_S3_BUCKET_NAME, AWS_REGION, AWS_ACCESS_KEY_ID, AWS_SECRET_KEY, and PRODUCTION_CLOUD_DISTRIBUTION_ID.
-4. Create a [circle.yml](https://github.com/monsoonco/Middleman-AWS-Prismic-CircleCi/blob/master/circle.yml) file in the root of your repo.
+3. Create a [circle.yml](https://github.com/monsoonco/Middleman-AWS-Prismic-CircleCi/blob/master/circle.yml) file in the root of your repo.

 <pre><code>